Le6790/nvim_config/prime_nvim_notes.md

     * '[d' - move to the previous diagnostic in the current buffer
     * ']d' - move to the next diagnostic

+other remaps:
+    'C-d' - move down half page, keep cursor in the middle 'C-u' - move up half page, keep cursor in the middle

 ### Flow to install plugins -
 1) created packer.init
 2) add plugins